Amsterdam

 • Three listed buildings (1652, 1898, 1988) united by Concrete in 2017

-• Nieuwezijds Voorburgwal location, 3 min on foot from the central station
+• Nieuwezijds Voorburgwal location, 3 min walk from central station

 • Pets accepted without supplement, basket and bowls provided

-• 274 rooms including suites with private canal-view terraces
+• 274 rooms including suites with private canal terraces

 Tivoli Doelen Amsterdam Hotel